Aurastorm/NIDAS-Ore-Processing/README.md

 ## Setup
  First, ensure that you have the NIDAS dev branch installed on your OpenComputer:
+* Ensure your computer is equipped to run NIDAS.
+It is recommended that you follow the instructions on the NIDAS repo page.
 * Download NIDAS's `setup` file through the OC shell:
     ```
     wget https://raw.githubusercontent.com/S4mpsa/NIDAS/master/setup.lua -f